Roku upgrade guide: Should you buy a new box?

 With a dual-band wireless router, you can get a more reliable connection on the less-congested 5GHz frequency band, but only if your device supports it.
 Many older Roku models only support single-band Wi-Fi, and even some recent ones don’t support the latest 802.11ac standard.
 Consider upgrading if your Roku’s streaming quality doesn’t seem to match your internet speed and/or your router's capabilities.

-Roku models missing out: All Roku players except Roku 4, Roku Premiere, Roku Premiere+, and Roku Ultra.
+Roku models missing out: All Roku players except Roku 4, Roku Premiere, Roku Premiere+, Roku Streaming Stick (2017), Roku Streaming Stick+, and Roku Ultra.

 Could you use a speed boost?

-Note: Editor's note: This story was updated in its entirety on November 20, 2017 to reflect the current competitive landscape.